morhayn/diaginfra/conf/README.md

     wars:
       - "list war files"
 ```
 user - user name for conect ssh to servers.
-Ssh key get from ~/.ssh/
+Ssh key get from ~/.ssh/ IF NOT PRESSENT USE from variable USER
-ssh_port - port for connect to servers
+ssh_port - port for connect to servers.
+IF NOT PRESSENT USE "22"
 ### Ssh key for connection get from ~/.ssh/id_rsa (internal/sshcmd func InitSsh)
 countlog - count tail log file
 logs - path to logs file